mlzxy/Zeta/_guide/error-handle.md

 ## Limit

-> guard only catch exceptions from req & res and those EventEmitter that default bind to [domain](nodejs.org/api/domain.html).
+> guard only catch exceptions from req & res and those EventEmitters that default binded to [domain](nodejs.org/api/domain.html).

 Here is how guarded handler chain begins.